 Johnson-Su Bioreactor Composting

-This very special type of static composting/vermicomposting method was invented only a few years ago.
+This very special type of static composting/vermicomposting method that requires no turning.
 Once set up, the pile is never turned, though it is regularly watered and after the pile cools down you add worms.

 Trials have shown big yield increases in plant yields and carbon sequestration, even without fertilizer.
 It takes a full year to mature and produces a material that looks like clay, suspends in water, and has the ability to rapidly help rejuvenate the full underground biological ecosystem.
 Very little product is needed by comparison to other compost (2 lb/acre), if it is added to the seed at planting.